 Greenhouse Gas Emissions

 Vanderbilt has made great strides in managing its ‘carbon footprint’.

-- GHGs emitted per square foot of building space have dropped over 21%.
+- GHGs emitted per 1000 square feet of building space have dropped over 24%.

 More information about Vanderbilt’s Greenhouse Gas Emissions can be found on the SustainVU Greenhouse Gas web page.